noiseprotocol/noise_spec/noise.md

    data `ad`.
 Returns the plaintext, unless authentication fails, in which case an error is signaled to the caller.

+ * **`REKEY(k)`**:  Returns a new 32-byte cipher key as a pseudorandom function of `k`.
+If this function is not specifically defined for some set of cipher functions, then it defaults to returning the first 32 bytes from `ENCRYPT(k, maxnonce, zerolen, zeros)`, where `MAXNONCE` equals 2^64^-1, `zerolen` is a zero-length byte sequence, and `zeros` is a sequence of 32 bytes filled with zeros.

 4.3.
 Hash functions
 --------------------